WHEN THUNDER ROARS…GO INDOORS

 The safest thing for you to do if you are outside and lightning or thunder begins to occur is to immediately get inside a substantial building...such as a house...a store or a church.
 A hard-topped vehicle such as a car or truck also offer excellent protection from lightning.
 Once inside a substantial building or hard-topped vehicle...keep all windows and doors closed… and do not touch any metal inside the vehicle.
 It is then recommended that you wait at least 30 minutes from the last rumble of thunder before returning outside.

-Once inside a substantial building...stay off corded telephones since the electrical discharge can travel along the telephone lines and produce fatal results.
+Once inside a substantial building...stay off corded telephones and away from electrical appliances since the electrical discharge can travel along the telephone lines and electrical wires to produce fatal results.
 Stay away from water...such as showers...tubs and sinks.
 Even indoor swimming pools are not safe when lightning is occurring.
 It is also recommended that you unplug sensitive electronics such as computers when lightning is expected to occur nearby.

 The best defense to protect yourself against a lightning strike is to plan ahead and avoid being caught where you might be vulnerable.
 Check the weather forecasts prior to venturing out… especially if you are heading into the mountains.
 Plan your outdoor activities for early in the day before thunderstorms typically develop.
 Stay tuned to NOAA Weather Radio All Hazards and check the National Weather Service forecasts at www.weather.gov.